ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 Patch messages are structurally equivalent to delta messages, but once again are only allowed to contain context information.
 They utilize a patch *mechanism* (which may be explicitly indicated via the `patchMethod` quality) to alter the *state* of a Thing instead of reporting state *changes*.

-Yet another purpose for instance-related messages is the application of updates to a device's configuration via a so-called patch message.
+Since patch messages are not referring to a preceding message, a `previosMessageId` MUST NOT be present in the information block.
+When transmitting state patches, the media type `application/sdf-patch+json` MUST be used if possible.

-Such a message is shown in {{code-sdf-context-patch}}, where a change of the device's `mountType` is reflected.
-This message type might be especially relevant for digital twins {{-digital-twin}}, where changes to physical attributes (such as the location) need to be reflected somehow.
+An example Patch Message is shown in {{code-sdf-context-patch}}, where a change of the device's `mountType` is signalled.

 ~~~ sdf
 info: